kristian-lange-tw/JATOS_docs_v3/pages/JATOS-on-a-server.md

 ### Change admin's password
 Every JATOS installation has the same default admin password 'admin'.
 You must change it before the server goes live.
 This can be done in the GUI: 1) login as 'admin', 2) click on your user in the header 3) Click 'Change Password'.

+### Test page
+JATOS comes with a test page `/jatos/test` that shows some of the current configuration, system properties, and does some tests, e.g. WebSockets connections and database connection.
+All tests should show an 'OK'.

 ### Backup
 You should set up a regular backup of your data from JATOS.
 These include (1.) the data stored in the database and (2.) your study assets folder.